How to Create a WordPress Staging Site (4 Easy Methods Explained)

 3. Cloud-Based Staging Platforms

-Cloud or online staging sites offer the most flexibility as they can be accessed easily using public URLs, promote real-time collaboration, and come with Git integration & pre-built templates.
+Cloud or online staging sites offer the most flexibility as they can be accessed easily using public URLs, promote real-time collaboration, and come with WordPress Git integration & pre-built templates.

 Ideal for: Agencies, freelancers, QA teams, and developers managing multiple WordPress projects.